Chris35Wills/Chris35Wills.github.io/_posts/2014-11-17-python-gdal-raster-io.md

 # must change the returns to suit
 {% endhighlight %}

-There is a lot more you can retrun from the above function as you can see - adjust to taste.
+There is a lot more you can return from the above function as you can see - adjust to taste.
 To import files of different types, have a look [here](http://www.gdal.org/formats_list.html) and alter the line:

 {% highlight python %}